 Some text copyright 2010, 2014, 2015 Wendell Sweet

 This book is licensed for your personal enjoyment only.
 This book may not be re-sold or given away to other people.
 If you would like to share this book with another person, please purchase an additional copy for each recipient.
 If you are reading this book and did not purchase it, or it was not purchased for your use only, then please return to your bookseller and purchase your own copy.
 Thank you for respecting the hard work of this author.

 This is a work of fiction.
 Any names, characters, places or incidents depicted are products of the author’s imagination.
 Any resemblance to actual living persons places, situations or events is purely coincidental.

-This novel is Copyright © 2015 Wendell Sweet and his assignees.
-The Name Dell Sweet is a publishing construct used by Wendell Sweet.
-Portions of this text are copyright 2010, and 2011, all rights reserved by Wendell Sweet and his assignees.
-No part of this book may be reproduced by any means, electronic, print, scanner or any other means and, or distributed without the author’s or assignees permission.
+This novel is Copyright © 2016 Wendell Sweet and his assignee Andrea Scroggs.
+Dell Sweet and Geo Dell are publishing constructs owned by Wendell Sweet.
+No part of this book may be reproduced by any means, electronic, print, scanner or any other means and, or distributed without the author’s permission.

 Permission is granted to use short sections of text in reviews or critiques in standard or electronic print.

 Joel and Haley

 Joel Morrison awoke to the sounds of birds whistling in the early morning pre-dawn.
 Birds, he thought, usually the sounds from the mills drowned them out.